phovea/phovea.github.io/contributors/development_process.md

 ### Dependency hierarchy

-When releasing a new version follow the hierarchy from outside to inside.
-Please note that some dependency might have changed meanwhile.
-The most recent dependencies are listed in the *packages.json* within each repository.
+Follow the hierarchy from outside to inside as you make release branches, though note that other dependencies might have changed meanwhile.
+The most recent dependencies are listed in the *packages.json* in the **master** branch of each repository.

 * [server](https://github.com/phovea/phovea_server)
  * [data_redis](https://github.com/phovea/phovea_data_redis)